ansys/pyansys-workflows/README.md

 - Ansys 2024 R1
 - Ansys 2024 R2

-Each workflow is ran on our CI/CD pipeline to ensure compatibility with the supported Ansys versions.
+Each workflow is ran on our CI/CD pipelines to ensure compatibility with the supported Ansys versions.

 ## Contributing